yusufm/smallfactory/web/README.md

         retries: 3
         start_period: 10s
   volumes:
-    datarepo:
+    datarepos:
   ```

 Notes:
-- The container entrypoint writes `datarepos/.smallfactory.yml` setting `default_datarepo: /datarepo` and prepares the repo (clone or init).
+- The container entrypoint writes `/datarepos/.smallfactory.yml` setting `default_datarepo: /datarepos/datarepo` (by default) and prepares the repo (clone or init) under `/datarepos/<name>`.
-- Mount `/datarepo` as a persistent volume in production.
+- Mount `/datarepos` as a persistent volume so both the config and the repo persist across restarts.

 ## Routes and API Reference